GiacomoHermes-Ferraro/webpage0/_pages/about.md

   - /about.html
 ---

-I am a Math Ph.D. student at Sapienza Università di Roma.
-I graduated with honors at Scuola Normale Superiore, one of the most prestigious Italian universities, which I attended with a full scholarship.
+I am a PostDoc in Mathematics at Heidelberg University.
 My research interests are Algebraic Geometry and Number Theory, with a particular focus on the theory of Anderson modules.
+Outside of the university, I have been an advocate for developing the study of mathematics through the High School Math Olympiad in my hometown.

 For more info